nlplab/nlplab.github.io/index.md

 ## Resources ##

-We have currently have two servers where we host content:
+We currently have two servers where we host content:

 * `weaver` hosted at [Linode][linode] in London, United Kingdom
 * `shannon` hosted at [Stacken][stacken] in Stockholm, Sweden